 - Individuals who lack the understanding of their actions in eating decorative plants such as those with development delay, psychosis, dementia, those with pica (desire to eat non-food products) or other impaired mental capabilities.

 - Small children between the ages of 1 and 4.
 Before the age of one, most children lack the mobility to get into a lot of trouble (there are always exceptions to that rule!) and after the age of 4, children understand that they do not need to put everything they touch into their mouths (again, every child is different and some kids develop quicker or slower than others).
-An article from California shows the peak age for severe childhood poisoning is between 18 and months and 3 years of age.
+The peak age for severe childhood poisoning is between 18 and months and 3 years of age.

 Here are some tips to keep your home safe as you enjoy the yearly traditions: